-First Offense: Restitution.
-Principal/Student conference, detention, or inschool suspension.
-Subsequent Offense: Restitution.
-Loss of user privileges, 1-180 days out-of-school suspension, or expulsion.
+First Restitution.
+Principal/Student conference, detention, or in- Offense: school suspension.
+Subsequent Restitution.
+Loss of user privileges, 1-180 days out-of- Offense: school suspension, or expulsion.

 4. Use of audio or visual recording equipment in violation of Board policy KKB.